 I didn’t ‘quit my corporate job to travel the world’.
 It would make quite an inspiring story but maybe I can make my journey sound equally fun?
 My whole life I knew I wanted to travel.
 I spent many restless nights from the age of 13 to 18 searching the web on how I could escape and travel the world.
-With zero clue on how to do it, I eventually stopped torturing myself with the idea.
+With zero clue on how to do it, zero money in the bank and zero life prospects, I eventually stopped torturing myself with the idea.
 I taught myself to be excited by university instead.

 I did manage to get quite caught up in the idea of being a ‘preppy classics student’ at Swansea University.
 It all seemed like the right path to take until one night in the summer before I started.
 I watched the documentary ‘Maidentrip’.